About SAGE Video

 Preview this collection:

-Comprised of 115 hours and 550 videos, this collection offers a practical view into a full range of teaching settings and situations, from early years to educational leadership to support students needing to understand theory or how to apply it in practice.
+This collection offers a practical view into a full range of teaching settings and situations, from early years to educational leadership to support students needing to understand theory or how to apply it in practice.

 Bestselling author and activist Temple Grandin discusses Autism, and other contributors include leading authors Peter Smith on Bullying, Wendy W. Murawski on Co-Teaching, Julia Link Roberts on Gifted and Talented, and many more.